-- · the original receipts for the essential clothing and personal effects - a delayed baggage report.
+- the original receipts for the essential clothing and toiletries - a delayed baggage report.

-- Baggage delay that is less than 12 hours - Anything excluded under 'D.4.5 Other losses we won't cover (page 63) - Anything excluded under 'E. General exclusions things we never cover' (page 80)
+- Baggage delay that is less than 12 hours - · Baggage delay that occurs on your return to Australia - Anything excluded under D.4.5 Other losses we won't cover (page 65) - Anything excluded under E. General exclusions things we never cover (page 85)